Holy cow, not again! More bovines get loose in a US town - News Break

 The dispatcher said police in Ohio told him that “they’re running up and down the highway there, too.”

-Firefighters were dispatched to assist the westbound truck, which ended up in the highway's median.
-The driver was trapped for nearly two hours before being removed from the truck with minor injuries, Huntington Fire Chief Jan Rader told The Herald-Dispatch.
-The accident forced the interstate to be shut down in both directions for several hours.
+Firefighters were dispatched to assist the truck.
+The accident forced the interstate to be shut down in the area.

 Huntington is home to Marshall University, whose nickname happens to be the Thundering Herd.